barrymun/jedi-sith-elo/README.md

 go run main.go
 ```

-## Screenshots
+## Results

-A screenshot of the expected results:
+A screenshot of the results:

 ![results](screenshots/results.png)